aexol-studio/deenruv/docs/docs/reference/typescript-api/health-check/health-check-registry-service.md

 health check.
 Health checks can be used by automated services such as Kubernetes to determine the state of applications it is running.
-They are also useful for administrators to get an overview of the health of all the parts of the Vendure stack.
+They are also useful for administrators to get an overview of the health of all the parts of the Deenruv stack.

 It wraps the [Nestjs Terminus module](https://docs.nestjs.com/recipes/terminus), so see those docs for information on creating custom health checks.

-Plugins which rely on external services (web services, databases etc.) can make use of this service to add a check for that dependency to the Vendure health check.
+Plugins which rely on external services (web services, databases etc.) can make use of this service to add a check for that dependency to the Deenruv health check.

 Since v1.6.0, the preferred way to implement a custom health check is by creating a new <a href='/reference/typescript-api/health-check/health-check-strategy#healthcheckstrategy'>HealthCheckStrategy</a>
 and then passing it to the `systemOptions.healthChecks` array.